Eggyölkeo: Production

-The production of the episode, a parody of Disney's Pinocchio (1940), is "notorious for its descent into utter chaos".
+The production of the episode, a parody of Disney's Pinocchio, was "notorious for its descent into utter chaos".
 Storyboarder Stephen DeStefano stated: "It was going to be my Ren & Stimpy masterpiece.
 And once it was finished, I realized it didn't really work as a cartoon or as a storyboard".
 The story was intended to be half an hour long, but the network insisted on cutting its running time to 11 minutes, which threw the production into chaos and led to a story that makes little sense.
-The episode was animated by Wang Film Productions in Taiwan, whose work was not up to the standards of other sub-contractors on The Ren & Stimpy Show such as the Carbunkle studio of Vancouver or the Rough Draft Korea studio of Seoul, with a notable decline in quality.
+Much like its sister episode, "It's a Dog's Life", the episode was animated by Wang Film Productions in Taiwan, whose work was not up to the standards of other sub-contractors on The Ren & Stimpy Show such as the Carbunkle studio of Vancouver or the Rough Draft Studios location in Seoul, South Korea, the latter of which was notorious for the show's notable decline in quality.

 Reception

 American critic Thad Komorowski rated the episode two out of five stars.
-Komorowski wrote that the episode was an unfunny and confusing story that was very difficult to watch and enjoy.
+Komorowski wrote that the episode was an unfunny and confusing story that was very difficult to watch and enjoy, and its animation quality made the episode worse.